-- Almost all schools accept either the SAT or ACT.
-It is best to take both tests with essay until June 2021. - Check with specific colleges/universities to confirm
+- Almost all schools accept either the SAT or ACT. - Check with specific colleges/universities to confirm.
+Some are test optional

 Testing Recommendations

 - Take several practice tests of each to decide which is best for you (VSAC Resource library, Bookstores, outside agencies). - Unless one score is consistently much higher than the other, we suggest you take (officially) both tests at least once in the spring of your junior year. - Repeat at least the test you did the best on in the fall of your senior year. - Plan, plan plan....
 (SAT, ACT, AP, Finals, NECAP, SBAC, etc.)